 DIY window box planters on a garden shed

-Assembling the window box planter
+Assembling the window box planters

 4. Assemble the front and back to the sides with screws.